Home Page Performance Research In the News Contact

 Research

 My research project, The Art of the Negro Spiritual (ANS), looks into historical and performance aspects of the Negro Spiritual as an art song form.
 I've developed a Web site where I share parts of my research and that I use to network with others interested in spirituals.
 The site includes an e-book that has excerpts from the forthcoming book and a survey on the challenges of bringing spiritual art songs to the voice studio.
-For more information, visit the site at www.artofthenegrospiritual.com.

 I conducted a live interview on Iowa Public Radio's The Exchange--hosted by Ben Kieffer--on Monday, April 28, 2008.
 I included recordings of spirituals performed with pianists Timothy Newton and William Tinker during recent recitals given on the Grinnell College campus, discussed the unique nature of performing spirituals set for concert performance and how I became interested in this American musical form.
 Listen to interview.

-My most recent presentations addressed the role of the Negro spiritual during the American Civil Rights Movement in the 1950's and 60's.
+I gave a presentation on the role of the Negro spiritual during the American Civil Rights Movement in the 1950's and 60's.
 From the introduction of this music by Martin Luther King, to its very effective use by groups such as the Student Nonviolent Coordinating Committee (SNCC), spirituals served to bring together protesters--black and white--and helped them hold steady in the face of angry mobs and threatening officials.

 I participated in a panel discussion on ways to collaborate in the preservation of the Negro spiritual.
 The panel was sponsored by the National Association of Negro Musicians at their 87th annual conference, Norfolk, Virginia, from July 23-27, 2006.
 See the article about the panel and its participants is on page six of NANM's Reverberations newsletter and a flyer for the conference.